PX4/PX4-Devguide/advanced-uorb.md

 ## Introduction

-The uORB is an asynchronous publish() / subcribe() messaging API used for inter-thread/inter-process communication.
+The uORB is an asynchronous publish() / subscribe() messaging API used for inter-thread/inter-process communication.

 Look at the [tutorial](tutorial-hello-sky.md) to learn how to use it in C++.